oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 Three different threat scenarios are commonly used by researchers[https://www.sciencedirect.com/science/article/pii/S1386505618307007?via%3Dihub#bib0110]

 - Prosecutor attack model
-    Under this model the attacker is assumed to a target specific individual and know data concerning the individual is present in the dataset.
-The risk of a successful attack can be calculated based on the distinguishably of the records in the dataset.
+    Under this model the attacker is assumed to a target specific individual and know data concerning the individual is present in the dttps://www.worldscientific.com/doi/abs/10.1142/S0218488502001648 attack can be calculatttps://www.worldscientific.com/doi/abs/10.1142/S0218488502001648of the records in the dataset.ttps://www.worldscientific.com/doi/abs/10.1142/S0218488502001648
 - Journalist attack model
     Under this model the attacker is assumed to target an arbitrary individual without knowing if the individual is present in the dataset.
 Regarded as a more realistic model than the prosecutor model.
 - Marketer attack model